morleym/furtive-handbook/docs/concepts.md

 Let's say we draw it up as 16 groups/pools of 32 competitors each (16 groups \* 32 per group = 512), where the top two competitors per group advance to a 'final' bracket (16 groups * 2 advancing per group = 32 competitors in the final bracket).
 The exact number of groups, and how many advance, etc., are all subjective.

-For other formats, like round-robin, the act of dividing competitors into separate groups is actually a functional change to how many matches are played, and what those matches are.
+For other formats, like round-robin, the act of dividing competitors into separate groups is more than just an aesthetic difference;
+it changes how many matches are played, and what those matches are.
-Breaking into groups, in those cases, is done for purposes of runtime/logistics and for story/structure.
+Using groups, in those cases, is done for purposes of runtime/scheduling and for story/structure.

 ## Seeding